 For more info on TEDXNorwichED visit their website - they have all the talks filmed.

 We published 5,000 newspapers to celebrate creativity and how it can engage children, innovate business and connect communities.

 They have 2 great creativity posters in the middle.

 They were available at the TEDxNorwichED conference and also now at the library in The Forum in Norwich and you can order one or a whole bundle from our online shop here.

 FREE ActivitIES FOR LOCAL CHILDREN

 STEAM Co. were asked to provide a selection of activities in the Be-Inspired area on the day both for delegates and local children.

-The local Barclays Eagle lab ran BBC Micro:bit activities and we'll have our newspaper engineering and Rocket Science activities going.
+The local Barclays Eagle lab ran BBC Micro:bit activities and we ran our newspaper engineering and Rocket Science activities

 For everyone who didn't manage to get tickets for the day of talks, we shared thoughts from the day at one of our Community Screenings/Discussions of 'Most Likely to Succeed' - the amazing multi award winning film about creativity in schools.